 It may take some brainstorming, but setting up a meeting is possible.
 You can accomplish whatever you need to without blowing your business budget.

 Think about what you want or need to do with your meeting space.
 Go with the option that accommodates your client and achieves your goals.

 Want more resources like these?
-Sign up for my dream biz resource newsletter to get periodic tools and tips.
+Subscribe to my mailing list to get weekly tools and tips.